241209-NET/Justin_Theyskens/Project_1_Cafe/README.md

-# Online Cafe ordering Service
+# Backend API Online Cafe
 This is a Web App made in .NET to allow customers to Order from a menu of food and drinks, as well as customize their items.

 ## Project Members